 •PTE (Pearson): 62

-Students must complete 90 credits in total, completing 30 taught credits in each semester.
-A 30 credit dissertation is completed during the summer.
-Students may choose any combination of modules they wish, however, they cannot take more than 30 taught credits per semester.
+Students must complete 90 credits in total, completing 35 taught credits in semester 1 and 30 credits in semester 2.
+A 25 credit dissertation is completed during the summer. professional Development and Public International Law are compulsory modules.
+Outside of these compulsory elements, students may choose any combination of modules they wish.

 Not all modules offered will run every year; offerings are dependent upon demand and other potential constraints.

 The following documents should be uploaded to your online application form: